Valacyclovir Dosage for Shingles and Cold Sores: Full Guide

 Shingles (Herpes Zoster)

 Adults with shingles are generally prescribed 1 gram three times daily for 7 days.
-Early treatment is essential to reduce pain and speed recovery.
-Children’s dosing is less standard but typically adjusted by weight and prescribed by a healthcare provider.
+Starting treatment within 72 hours of rash onset is essential to reduce pain, shorten the outbreak, and lower the risk of postherpetic neuralgia.
+Children's dosing is less standard but is typically adjusted by weight and prescribed by a healthcare provider.

 What is the Typical Valacyclovir Dose For Adults?